Curb Appeal (Front, Back & Side Yard)

 That is what curb appeal is and that is what curb appeal does.
-It makes buyers want to see your house.
+It makes buyers want to see the home.

 Clean the door, windows around the door, the lights, the mailbox.
 Make sure the door bell works, and a fresh coat of paint on the door will go a long way.
 If you have a wood stairs and landing, consider repainting them as well.
 The buyer will be standing at the front door while the realtor gets the key and as they stand there they are deciding if the home is well-maintained, or if you just don’t care.

 The garage door can add a lot of pop, consider matching the front door and the garage door in a complementary colour.
 Old white doors will age the home and not give you the impact you are looking for.
-Ask your realtor for suggestions.
+Ask your the McKay Team for suggestions.

 Make a list of major repairs that are needed such as roofing, siding and lighting.
 Make as many of these repairs as possible.
 Ask us if you need the name of a handy man.